- Home

 Form of Government: Presidential Republic

-- Ministry of Finance & Planning
+- Mrs. Aluel Beda, Assistant Inspector for Aid Coordination, Ministry of Finance & Planning

 Timor-Leste